NickGrunert/master-thesis/modules/03_truth_compare.typ

     Consequently, the experiment variables were expanded to include the following:
     The clipping values were subjected to testing within the range of zero to ten percent.
     In the context of the Gaussian Blurring process, three distinct kernel sizes were employed, and a total of seven configurations were examined for the lower and upper threshold of the Canny algorithm.
-    This resulted in a total of 210 data points for each of Sobel, Sliding, Gradient and Scharr, which falls slightly below the optimal requirement of at least 250 data points.
+    This resulted in a total of 210 data points for each of Sobel, Sliding, Gradient and Scharr, which falls slightly below the recommended minimal requirement of at least 250 data points.
     Nevertheless, this led to a more extensive distribution of data points, thus yielding improved outcomes with respect to the correlation.

     A comprehensive evaluation of the data indicates that while the outcomes for houses are not directly comparable to those of other houses, they are consistent within their own respective dataset.